Skip to content

 About Driftwood

-I’m sure this had something to do with it featuring on BBC 2’s Gardeners’ World twice, in the Autumn of 2016 and again in 2023.
-It is the smallest garden listed on the Great British Gardens website in 2017.
-It has also featured on both BBC SE Today and ITV Meridian News during 2020 too, despite being closed due to Covid-19.
+I’m sure this had something to do with it featuring on BBC 2’s Gardeners’ World twice, in 2016 and again in March 2024.
+It has been the smallest garden listed on the Great British Gardens website since 2017.
+It has also featured several times on both BBC SE Today and ITV Meridian News.

 Alex Reece entitled her 8-page feature in Coast Magazine in August 2017, ‘A feast for the soul.
 Geoff Stonebanks has created a garden full of innovative planting and original artworks – where he serves delicious tea and cake!’